 Meet Robert Blaser, AIA, one of MGA&D’s Associate Principals.
-He was the project lead on Fannie Mae Dallas and Sentosa, and his hands-on approach, running from schematic design through completion of construction and post-occupancy, brings a unique perspective to each of his projects.
+He was the project lead on Financial Services HQ Dallas and Sentosa, and his hands-on approach, running from schematic design through completion of construction and post-occupancy, brings a unique perspective to each of his projects.
 Get to know more about Robert below as he shares his wisdom, experiences, and past times outside of the office.

 If you were not an architect, what would your alternate career be?